Constellation-Labs/documentation-hub/validate/automated/nodectlCommands.md

 :::

 > ##### Examples
--
-help screen
+- help screen
 ```
 sudo nodectl find help
 ```
-Check if your Node is listed/seen on the cluster using a random source Node that is already found on the cluster.
+- check if your Node is listed/seen on the cluster using a random source Node that is already found on the cluster.
 ```
 sudo nodectl find -p <profile_name>
 ```
-Check if your Node is listed/seen on the cluster using a specific source Node.
+- check if your Node is listed/seen on the cluster using a specific source Node.
 ```
 sudo nodectl find -p <profile_name> -s <source_ip_host>
 ```
-Check if your Node is listed/seen on the cluster using a specific source Node and a specific target Node (other then your own.
+- check if your Node is listed/seen on the cluster using a specific source Node and a specific target Node (other then your own.
 ```
 sudo nodectl find -p <profile_name> -s <source_ip_host> -t <target_ip_host>
 ```
-Order of the values does not matter.
+- order of the values does not matter.

 #### other `find` examples